jdmor/contact-list-app/README.md

 # Contact List App

-A basic SPA contact list app built in a day.
+A basic SPA contact list app built in a day at Lighthouse Labs web development bootcamp.

 ## Languages, Libraries, and Frameworks